zero-nnkn/vision-assistant-services/README.md

 ## Backend Key Features
 - **Image Understanding:** Vision Assistant employs advanced computer vision technology to analyze images and extract meaningful information from them.
-- **Natural Language Interaction:** Users can interact with the application using natural language queries, allowing them to ask questions about the content of the scenes/images in both speech-form and text-form.
+- **Natural Language Interaction:** Users can interact with the application using natural language queries, allowing them to ask questions about the content of the scenes/images in both speech form and text form.
-- **Detailed Response:** Vision Assistant provides detailed answer, describing the elements, objects, and more within the scenes.
+- **Detailed Response:** Vision Assistant provides detailed answers, describing the elements, objects, and more within the scenes.
-- **Feedback Collecting**: The application receives users' feedback, retrains model, improves user experience.
+- **Feedback Collecting**: The application receives users' feedback, retrains the model, and improves user experience.

 ## System Design
 The backend is built following the `Aggregator` microservices design pattern.
-The Aggregator Service works as an entrypoint, invokes functional services, aggregates outputs, and response to users.
+The Aggregator Service works as an entry point, invokes functional services, aggregates outputs, and responds to users.

 ![core](./docs/core.png)